 “We remain quite optimistic that [GameStop] will return to profitability by fiscal-year 2021,” Pachter wrote optimistically in a Jan.
 11 note.

 Fast-forward to the present and Pachter shakes his head at the craziness while maintaining a “neutral” rating on the GME stock he values at $19 per share.

 “It’s just a feeding frenzy,” Pachter said in a media interview.
 “There’s nobody in this stock based on fundamentals.”

-GameStop reported that worldwide sales results for the nine-week holiday period ended Jan.
-2 reflected a 4.8% increase in comparable store sales and a 309% increase in e-commerce sales.
-Total sales declined 3.1% driven by an 11% decrease in the company’s store base due to a planned “de-densification” strategy, temporary store closures around the world due to pandemic-related government mandates and lower store traffic, particularly later in December, due to the significant impacts of COVID-19.
+Indeed, recent fundamentals saw GME worldwide sales results for the nine-week holiday period, ended Jan.
+2, increase 4.8% in comparable store sales and 309% in e-commerce sales.
+But total sales declined 3.1%, driven by an 11% decrease in GameStop’s store base due to a planned “de-densification” strategy, temporary store closures around the world due to pandemic-related government mandates, and lower foot traffic in stores.

 “The guys buying [GME shares] at $300 think some greater fool will buy at $400, and so far the greater fools keep showing up,” Pachter said.
 “It’s a pyramid scheme.”

 Sen. Elizabeth Warren (D-Mass.), a longtime advocate for stricter Wall Street regulations, says the uproar from institutional investors about GameStop trading is disingenuous in the face of the investment industry’s long history of questionable self-dealings and operating counter to actual economic concerns.